tgerardot/TheThreeTravelers/One Shots and Excursions/Meeting Tier 4s ep1 - Mystara & Lament.md

 The group heads toward the office building and they realize that the complex of buildings is a large retirement community.
 They walk into the office building and there is a man behind the desk with quite an emo look about him described as "Tom Delonge, but dressed up a bit with a nice sea green polo."

 The travelers enquire about the cost of the apartments/living spaces and ask to see a unit.
-One of the employees comes out and
+One of the employees comes out and ask to talk to Tom and pulls him aside.
+Ted is able to perceive that some occupants have died in their units.